Wonderland Engine for Unity Developers

 Math

-JavaScript does not support operator overloading, which means that we need to take a different approach to math code.
+JavaScript does not support operator overloading, which means that we take a different approach to math code.

-Additionally, JavaScript is a garbage collected language and to avoid frequent interruptions due to automatic garbage collection, it is best practice to avoid adding memory onto the heap in form of lists/vectors or objects, which aren’t trivially collected.
+JavaScript is a garbage collected language which can cause unplanable interruptions due to automatic garbage collection, it is best practice to avoid adding memory onto the heap in form of lists/vectors or objects, which are not trivially collected.

-Find the full documentation of the glMatrix JavaScript math library here.
+Find the full documentation of the glMatrix math library here.

 UnityWonderland Engine